platform-experience/serviceportal-widget-library/pe-custom-overlay/README.md

 ## Description

-This widget provides the possibility to display a minimal modal dialog above everything, heade included.
+This widget provides the ability to display a minimal modal dialog above all page content, including the header.

 ## Screenshots
 ![alt text](../images/pe-custom-overlay.png "Custom Overlay")